-This recipe explains step by step how to smoke cheddar cheese–even store-bought cheese–into smoky applewood exquisiteness.
+This smoked Cheddar cheese recipe explains, step by step, how to smoke cheese at home into smoke-imbued exquisiteness.
 Hickory Farms, be worried.

-This recipe is your proof.
-As for what to do with your stash of smoked Cheddar, you can nosh on it at will, stack it on a cracker, post pictures of it on social media, melt it on a burger, slip it in a patty melt, or, if you’re the unselfish sort, you can gift it to loved ones—and not just at the holidays.
-Originally published August 6, 2012.–Renee Schettler Rossi
+As for what to do with your stash of smoked cheese, you can nosh on it at will, stack it on a cracker, post pictures of it on social media, melt it on a burger, slip it in a patty melt, or, if you’re the unselfish sort, you can gift it to loved ones—and not just at the holidays.

 Smoked Cheddar Cheese

 - Serves 16